Millennium Health Identifies National Fentanyl Analog Positivity Which May Increase Risk of Overdose Death

 About Millennium Health

 Millennium Health is an accredited specialty laboratory with over a decade of experience delivering timely, accurate, clinically-actionable information through our nationwide medication monitoring and drug testing services.
 Clinical drug testing is used in various healthcare settings to obtain objective information about patients’ recent use of prescription medications and illicit drugs.
-Processing hundreds of thousands of specimens each year allows us to provide real-time analytics regarding emerging drug use trends, such as our studies published in JAMA Network Open and our most recent Millennium Health Signals Report™.
-We also offer evidence-based, guideline-driven pharmacogenetic testing helping clinicians make more informed medication choices.
+Processing over a million specimens each year allows us to provide real-time analytics regarding emerging drug use trends, such as our studies published in JAMA Network Open and our most recent Millennium Health Signals Report™.

 1. Suzuki J, El-Haddad S. A review: Fentanyl and non-pharmaceutical fentanyls.
 Drug Alcohol Depend.
 2017; 171: 107-116.